dr-guangtou/hs_galphot/README.md

-hs_manga
+hs_galspec
 ========

-Personal Python and IDL codes to deal with MaNGA data
+Personal Python and [IDL] codes to deal with galaxy spectra